 Hart goes to the Kentucky church.
 There, Valentine sends a signal to the mobile phones that drives all the worshipers into a killing frenzy…

 Hart [blackout]emerges having killed the entire congregation.
 Valentine then shoots Hart.[/blackout]

-Valentine’s next step [blackout]is to broadcast the rage inducing signal via satellite to mobile phones across the globe causing the virtual extinction of the human race.
-Only the world’s elite, who are in on the plan, will survive, having been implanted with a chip that blocks the signal.[/blackout]
+Valentine’s next step [blackout]is to broadcast the rage inducing signal via satellite to mobile phones across the globe, causing the virtual extinction of humanity.
+Only the world’s elite, who are in on the plan, will survive, as Valentine has implanted them with a chip that blocks the signal.[/blackout]

 Eggsy goes to [blackout]the Kingsman shop.
-There, he realises that even Arthur, the head of the Kingsman organisation, is implanted with the chip.
+There, he realises that even Arthur, the head of the Kingsman organisation, has the chip.
 Arthur tries to kill Eggsy with poisoned brandy, but Eggsy switches the glasses.[/blackout]

-With [blackout]the Kingsman organisation compromised, only Eggsy and Roxy can be trusted.
-Merlin, the head of the training division takes Eggsy to Valentine’s arctic base, while Roxy flies in a high-altitude balloon and fires a missile at one of Valentine’s satellites, delaying the broadcast.[/blackout]
+With [blackout]the Kingsman organisation compromised, only Eggsy and Roxy remain trustworthy.
+Merlin, the head of the training division, takes Eggsy to Valentine’s arctic base, while Roxy flies in a high-altitude balloon and fires a missile at one of Valentine’s satellites, delaying the broadcast.[/blackout]

-Eggsy [blackout]attacks Valentine’s base, but is trapped.
-Merlin detonates the implanted chips killing everyone except Valentine and Gazelle.
+Eggsy [blackout]attacks Valentine’s base, but ends up trapped.
+Merlin detonates the implanted chips, killing everyone except Valentine and Gazelle.
 Eggsy fights Gazelle, eventually stabbing her with a poisoned blade in his shoe.
 He then kills Valentine, stopping the signal for good.[/blackout]

 In a coda, [blackout]Eggsy, now transformed into a fully fledged Kingsman, returns to London and rescues his mother from her thug boyfriend.[/blackout]